Commercial Planning Permission - The Complete 2015 Guide

 required.
 Community

-will let your community grant permission itself
+Right to Build will let your community grant permission itself

 under certain circumstances.